microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onedriveforbusinessrestoresession-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the properties of an [oneDriveForBusinessRestoreSession](../resources/onedriveforbusinessrestoresession.md).
+Update the properties of a [oneDriveForBusinessRestoreSession](../resources/onedriveforbusinessrestoresession.md).
-To remove, specify the @removed annotation in the request body for the respective Protection Unit together with the Id of the [driveRestoreArtifact](../resources/driverestoreartifact.md).
+To remove, specify the @removed annotation in the request body for the respective Protection Unit together with the ID of the [driveRestoreArtifact](../resources/driverestoreartifact.md).

 ## Permissions